yijerjer/music_genre_classification/README.md

 * Data Augmentation
 * Additional two papers on autoencoders, and random projections of mel-spectrograms
 * Use other audio features such as MFCC, and potentially combine multiple features together
+    * Likely to be reason why baseline model works better since it includes multiple features, rather than just a single one

 Have a look at CQT exploration by genre.